icodeforlove/vault-config/README.md

 }
 ```

-You can also specify the location of the `.vaultrc` via env variables
+You can also specify the location of the `.vaultrc` / `.vaultsecret` files via env variables

 ```
 VAULT_CONFIG_RCPATH=/path/to/.vaultrc
+VAULT_CONFIG_SECRETSPATH=/path/to/.vaultsecret
 ```